LINBIT/virter/README.md

 there is still an active DHCP lease for them.
 This can result in a new VM getting assigned a random IP instead of the IP corresponding to its ID.

-To work around this, virter tries to execute the `dhcp_release` utility in order to release the DHCP lease from libvirt's DHCP server when a VM is removed.
-This utility has to be run by the root user, so virter executes it using `sudo`.
+To work around this, Virter tries to execute the `dhcp_release` utility in order to release the DHCP lease from libvirt's DHCP server when a VM is removed.
+This utility has to be run by the root user, so Virter executes it using `sudo`.

-If execution fails (for example because the utility is not installed or the sudo rules are not set up correctly), the error is ignored by virter.
+If execution fails (for example because the utility is not installed or the sudo rules are not set up correctly), the error is ignored by Virter.

-So, to make virter work more reliably, especially when you are running lots of VMs in a short amount of time, you should install the `dhcp_release` utility (usually packaged as `dnsmasq-utils`).
+So, to make Virter work more reliably, especially when you are running lots of VMs in a short amount of time, you should install the `dhcp_release` utility (usually packaged as `dnsmasq-utils`).
 Additionally, you should make sure that your user can run `dhcp_release` as root, for example by using a sudo rule like